tablexi/nucore-open/doc/HOWTO_related_repos.md

 ## Creating a `latest_from_open_MMDDYYYY` branch

+To keep each school in sync with `nucore-open`, the latest changes from `nucore-open` are merged in on a regular basis.

 _While in your school-specific repo's directory_

-1. Add a new remote called `upstream ` that points to the `nucore-open` repo (you should only need to do this once): `git remote add upstream git@github.com:tablexi/nucore-open.git`
+1. Add a new remote called `upstream` that points to the `nucore-open` repo (you should only need to do this once): `git remote add upstream git@github.com:tablexi/nucore-open.git`
 1. Create a new branch with the name `latest_from_open_MMDDYYYY` (reflecting the current date).
 1. Whenever you want to bring the latest changes from open/master into your branch: `git fetch upstream` and then `git merge upstream/master`